FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 The phone worked well to simulate the wizard without having to be in the room in addition faking the "turning on" fairly well.
 It efficiently made the user feel like they were interacting with the audio system with minimal overhead.

-A few things that did not work was as a researcher I could not see my particpant which made things difficult. it also lacked any ability to "extend" the functionality by incorporating video of the user like a camera microphone could have done.
+*A few things that did not work*

+ * As a researcherI could not see my particpant which made things difficult. it also lacked any ability to "extend" the functionality by incorporating video of the user like a camera microphone could have done.
 Lastly, when trying to achieve voice recognition, my microphone would not correctly pick up audio, especialy if there was any background noise at all.

+* My voice created seemed to create and echo with the video due to the system setup

 \*\**your answer here*\*\*